AlexandreDecan/sismic/docs/format.rst

     assert isinstance(statechart, Statechart)

-The parser performs several checks using statechart's :py:class:`~sismic.model.Statechart.validate` method.
+The parser performs several checks using :py:class:`~sismic.model.Statechart`'s :py:class:`~sismic.model.Statechart.validate` method.
 It also does an automatic validation against some kind of schema to prevent erroneous keys.
 See `schema library <https://pypi.python.org/pypi/schema>`__ for more information about the semantics.